scott-griffiths/bitstring/doc/constbitarray.rst

         ``hash(s)``

-        Returns an integer hash of the :class:`ConstBitArray`.
+        Returns an integer hash of the :class:`Bits`.

         This method is not available for the :class:`BitArray` or :class:`BitStream` classes, as only immutable objects should be hashed.
 You typically won't need to call it directly, instead it is used for dictionary keys and in sets.